jennymylee/Flixster_website/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-  Regarding my project demo, there was nothing that did not go as planned.
+  Regarding my project demo, during the first few takes, most of my features worked as intended.
+While recording, I noticed that I did not set a default image for my backdrop image in the popups.
+I added this feature before recording my final take.
 I noticed that some of my peers added movie trailers to their popups; this is a feature that I would like to implement in the future.

 ### Open-source libraries used